 DM232 VASCULAR ULTRASOUND SPECIAL TOPICS LAB (1.0 credits/20 clock hours) This course is an integrated, hands-on scanning course with required competency assessments of the topics demonstrated as part of Vascular Ultrasound Special Topics.
+This course is taught concurrently with Vascular Ultrasound Special Topics.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.

 DS327 VASCULAR ULTRASOUND SPECIAL TOPICS LAB (2.0 credits/24 clock hours) This course is an integrated, hands-on scanning course with required competency assessments of the topics demonstrated as part of Vascular Ultrasound Special Topics.
+This course is taught concurrently with Vascular Ultrasound Special Topics.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.